snehitvaddi/Animal-Poacher-Detection-and-Alerting-System/README.md

-## Poacher Detection in Real-time using Deep Learning
+## Animal Poacher Detection and Alerting system in Real-time using Deep Learning
 A Project on Poacher detection in wild using YOLOv3 model.
 This repo consists of code used for training and detecting Fire using custom YoloV3 model.<br>

 The Dataset is collected from google images using [Download All Images](https://chrome.google.com/webstore/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm) chrome extension and labelling is done using [Label Img](https://github.com/tzutalin/labelImg) tool.<br>